-The State of Michigan, Department of Natural Resources along with numerous other partners will soon open the Outdoor Adventure & Discovery Center (OADC), a facility that will house exhibits, displays, and hands-on simulators introducing visitors to features in state parks, recreation areas, beaches, trails, and harbors.
+The State of Michigan, Department of Natural Resources along with numerous other partners will soon open the Outdoor Adventure Center (OAC), a facility that will house exhibits, displays, and hands-on simulators introducing visitors to features in state parks, recreation areas, beaches, trails, and harbors.

 Various simulated activities will provide outdoor recreation experiences, while exhibits and displays will show the natural and cultural resources found in Michigan.
 Smell the scent of pine trees, feel the rush of a waterfall and hear the call of a loon as you experience Michigan's outdoors in this unique, hands-on facility that brings "up north" to downtown Detroit

-The OADC is located across from the William G. Milliken State Park & Harbor at the intersection of Atwater St. and the Dequindre Cut Trail.
+The OAC is located across from the William G. Milliken State Park & Harbor at the intersection of Atwater St. and the Dequindre Cut Trail.

-Transforming the Globe Building into the Outdoor Adventure & Discovery Center
+Transforming the Globe Building into the Outdoor Adventure Center

 Extensive work over the summer has begun to change the former steam engine factory into what will become a 43,000 sq. foot, three-story must-see destination.